 We enjoyed this restaurant twice during our time in Kraków.
 Cozy with great, friendly service, the cuisine is traditional Polish with delicious pierogis, dumplings, breaded meats, and soups.
 We tried the Thief’s Pot, a hearty beef stew with a baked bread topping.
 It was fabulous!

 Recommended by our Airbnb hosts, this local restaurant chain serves up authentic Czech dishes and was packed with locals at dinner.
 The stand-out dishes were the breaded pork schnitzel and bread dumplings accompanied with homemade brown gravy.

 Since we left the US, we’ve been craving a traditional, all-American style beef burger.
 BARFud is a local, college-age burger joint where folks can get that burger and beer experience.
 They are also known for their chicken wings and Mexican dishes, such as burritos with chips and homemade salsa.

-Choco Cafe On a cold, winter day exploring Prague, we randomly stopped into this charming cafe to warm up and re-energize with a sweet treat.
+Choco Cafe On a cold, winter day exploring Prague, we randomly stopped at this charming cafe to warm up and re-energize with a sweet treat.
 We ordered two slices of cake and each took a chance on a glass of South African red wine.
-We were delighted in our selections!
+We were delighted with our selections!